lfost42/grafana-notes/k8s/itkiddie.md

 Check it has scaled
 `k get deploy`

-# Should see 0 replicas
+Should see 0 replicas

-# Step 2: Find the allocatable CPU and memory on the node and decide how to split it between the 3 pods
+Step 2: Find the allocatable CPU and memory on the node and decide how to split it between the 3 pods
 `k describe node node01`

-# Look at the memory and CPU that is allocatable (I will be using example numbers here, yours will be different)
+Look at the memory and CPU that is allocatable (I will be using example numbers here, yours will be different)

-cpu: 1
+> cpu: 1
-memory: 1846652Ki
+> memory: 1846652Ki

 Firstly we want memory in Mi so divide the Ki by 1024

-expr 1846652 / 1024 = 1803
+`expr 1846652 / 1024`
+> 1803

-# Next we want to look at memory already in use.
+Next we want to look at memory already in use.

 `k describe node node01`

 Look in the Memory Requests Column